 - The strength of your case against the liable party

 - The types of damages you may be able to recover

 - How the contingency fee pay structure works

 - When they can start work on your case, if you decide to work together

 We may be able to develop a strong case that proves negligence and responsibility and seek a settlement agreement with the insurer representing the at-fault party.

 Otherwise, our team may prepare paperwork to begin a lawsuit and take the liable party or parties to trial.
-Our attorney will represent you at trial and ask the judge and jury to award your family fair compensation for your losses.
+A Birmingham wrongful death attorney will represent you at trial and ask the judge and jury to award your family fair compensation for your losses.
 We can also handle survival actions and other civil actions related to negligence accidents.

 Speak with a Lawyer from Morris Bart, LLC, for Free About Your Case